What’s that squeak? That rustle of wings? That shadow moving across the ceiling?

 One option is to call a professional, a pest-removal specialist who can evict the bats safely, efficiently and effectively.
 The other option is to get rid of the critters yourself.

 “Some people might not know all the tricks,” said Shane Steeves of Midcoast Wildlife Specialists, a company that has been evicting bats and repairing the damage they leave behind since 1998.
 “They may end up locking them into the home instead of finding the right opening and locking them out.”

-Just this year, Midcoast Wildlife Specialists has removed bats from about 150 homes throughout the state of Maine, with the typical eviction costing between $1,200 and $1,500 and an additional cost for any cleanup or repairs.
+Just in 2018, Midcoast Wildlife Specialists removed bats from at least 150 homes throughout the state of Maine, with the typical eviction costing between $1,200 and $1,500 and an additional cost for any cleanup or repairs.

 “We’re one of the few companies that will do the whole thing, the exclusion part and the cleanup and repair,” Steeves said.
 “We’ll often remove all the old insulation, vacuum and sterilize and re-insulate back to state code.”

 Bat infestations can be messy and unsanitary.
 But before any cleanup can be done, the bats have to be excluded from the building — for good.

 To evict the bats, Midcoast Wildlife Specialists locates where the bats are entering the house.
 They then create a one-way door over the entry point.
 This simple contraption opens outward, allowing the bats out of the house, but not back in.
 They then wait for the bats to fly out for their nightly hunt.

 However, Steeves and his associates prefer to only remove bats from buildings during certain times of year, when the animals are most likely to survive the ordeal.
 In Maine, they usually won’t evict bats when they’re raising pups in late spring and early summer or while they’re hibernating in late fall and the winter.